aqua-md/PyLagTool/README.md

 This ini file is in wine/proton's virtual C drive.
 For a Steam game/shortcut it's under steamapps/compatdata/(*Steam app ID)/pfx/drive_c/users/steamuser/AppData/Local/(Game Folder)/Saved/Config/WindowsNoEditor/GameUserSettings.ini

+GameJSON files appear to be tied to Proton version.
+The ones in the initial repository are for proton-10-cachyOS (will get the exact name later)

 For non Steam shortcuts the app ID appears to be a random 10 digit number